joeyorofino/bf528test/_guides/basic_git.md

 use the GitHub website to create a new repository and follow the instructions to link your local repository to the remote repository on GitHub.

-If you navigate to the directory of your codebase, the process of initializing a new git repository and creating a remote repository on GitHub will often look something like:
+This process will look something like below assuming you have already created a remote repository on GitHub (it will tell you the remote repository URL to use):

 ```bash
 git init